OmarMiniesy/Notes/Defensive Security/Security Info & Events Mgmt/Splunk/Handling Data.md

 > Before running any of the commands using [[Splunk Processing Language (SPL)]], first select a suitable time range in the time picker of the application.

+The *data summary* button shows useful information about the indexes, sources, and source types available.
 ##### Understanding Indexes

 Splunk digests a large source information from various data sources, and each data source formats the data differently.